ucs-compute-solutions/FlexPod-for-EHR/README.md

 ## Automation
-The automation is split between Ansible and Terraform as shown in the following digram;
+The automation is split between Ansible and Terraform as shown in the following diagram:

 ![](images/Automation.png)

 - The Ansible scripts are contained in the Ansible Directory.
-- Terraform scripts are in the Terraform directory.
+- The Terraform scripts are in the Terraform directory.

 Each directory has a more detailed description of the steps required for completion.

 ## Workflow

-The overall flow of automating the installation using these tools is shown in the following diagram;
+The overall flow of automating the deployment using these tools is shown in the following diagram:

 ![](./images/High-Level_Flow.png)